e-mission/e-mission-docs/docs/e-mission-server/Deploying_your_own_server_to_production.md

+# Deploying Your Own Server to Production
+---

 Projects that want to control their own data under protocols different from e-mission, can run their own copy of e-mission.
 The e-mission server is easy to install on a laptop for local development, and the same steps can be used to install a basic server on *nix for small projects.
 This page lists the few additional steps for such a deployment.
 It also provides recommendations for <a href="#suggested-improvements">more complex deployments</a>.
 All the software is fairly standard, so the published documentation can form the basis of additional customization.

 ## Basic instructions ##